jpcima/ysfx/README.md

 project was based on jsusfx by Pascal Gauthier, but then it became an entire rewrite made from scratch.

+# Usage notes

+The audio plugin will initially present the JSFX effects available in the REAPER user folders, if these exist.

+The effects are source code files which end with the extension `.jsfx`, or with no extension at all.

+Note that, unlike REAPER, ysfx will let you install JSFX wherever you want.
+If you use effects from a custom folder, ysfx will usually figure things out, but not always.

+The ideal hierarchy is one where there exists at least a pair of folders named "Effects" and "Data" side-by-side, which receive the code files and resource files respectively.

+Example:
+- `My JSFX/Effects/guitar/amp-model`
+- `My JSFX/Data/amp_models/Marshall JCM800 - Marshall Stock 70.wav`

 ## Download development builds

 - [32-bit Windows VST3](https://nightly.link/jpcima/ysfx/workflows/build/master/Windows%2032-bit%20VST3.zip)